For many people, losing a job not only means the loss of income and benefits, but also the loss of one's identity.

 A Special Note About Stay-At-Home Dads

 A big part problem is social isolation.
-Again, perhaps the best solution is to connect with others.
-Joshua Coleman, co-chairman of the Council on Contemporary Families in Oakland, California, recommends joining—or starting—a stay-at-home dad (SAHD) support group.
+The best solution may be to connect with others.
+Joshua Coleman, co-chairman of the Council on Contemporary Families in Oakland, California, recommends joining, or starting, a stay-at-home dad (SAHD) support group.
+The National At-Home Dad Network can help you find SAHD groups near you.

 Symptoms of Depression After a Job Loss